What is an Employee Identification Number?

 Where can I find my Employee Identification Number?

-If you’re an individual employee, you do not receive an Employee Identification Number The (EIN) is provided only to businesses and individuals by the Internal Revenue Service (IRS) in the U.S.
+If you’re an individual employee, you do not receive an Employee Identification Number.
+The EIN is provided only to businesses and individuals by the Internal Revenue Service (IRS) in the U.S.

 How do I Get an Employee Identification Number?